Gecko05/SSD1351-Driver-Library/README.md

 * RGB color encoding

 To Do:
-* Add support for rotated rectangles
-* Extend Display configuration such as color mode, frequency, etc.
+* Extend Display configurations such as color depth, frequency, etc.